rramirezacosta/bobok/README.md

 - **Lightweight**: Minimal overhead and dependencies.
 - **Concurrent**: Built with goroutines in mind for high-performance applications.
-- **Simple API**: Get started with an intuitive and easy-to-use methods.
+- **Simple API**: Get started with intuitive and easy-to-use methods.

 # Installation